JeffreyBenjaminBrown/hode/README.md

 There are four main branches to this project.
 Each branch is described in the [docs](docs) folder.
-They are:

-* The UI

-It's pretty basic but it works.
+They are -- and this is probably the order in which you should read about them -- these:

 * The Rslt